 The journey to solve this bug began where most journeys to solve a bug with an obscure gem begin: a quick visit to the gem’s issues page to see if anyone else has had your problem, only to realize no one has, because only three people, in the history of ever, have used it.
 Next up is to look at the source code, where I really realized I was on my own, because every single method for authenticating the token rescue’d out without surfacing any errors.
 If it fails, it just returns nil, and thank you for coming to my ted talk on how to disappoint your users.

 Next came the wave of confidence that hits you after looking at some source code and thinking, “ya i could do that”.
 And I really wanted to be able to dive in and add my own error handlers so I could see where this thing was failing.
 So I did what any sane person would do, and copied the entire gem into my own repo so I could debug it line by line.
 It’s only a few files, so it’s not too bad, and it’s working pretty quickly, and it’s only 2am on a weeknight so I’ve got like plenty of time to fix this before the sun comes up.
-Next I cracked my knuckles and set to weaving a tangled web of `raise`s and `byebug`s to catch this godforsaken bug, and finally, a useful error emerges.
-I have never been so happy to see an error message in my life.
-Et voila: the decode is failing with a `JWT:InvalidIatError` which if you google, has little information beyond people frantically copy and pasting that exact error message into stack overflow accompanied by a ‘pls help’.
+Next I set up a tangled web of `raise`s and `byebug`s throughout the app, and finally see it: a `JWT:InvalidIatError`.
+If you google this, it has little information beyond people frantically copy and pasting that exact error message into stack overflow accompanied by a ‘pls help’.
 So next I find myself deep in the ruby-jwt gem source code, which the firebase gem relies on, to find the source of this error to find the line where this is happening.

 As it turns out!
 Apparently tokens can be given a timestamp that is slightly in the future, and the check in the ruby-jwt gem checks specifically to make sure the JWT was issued prior to the time of check, as shown here: `raise(JWT::InvalidIatError, 'Invalid iat') if !iat.is_a?(Numeric) || iat.to_f > Time.now.to_f` And apparently this can happen for a variety of reasons, including but not limited to, your computer’s time being out of sync, the origin setting the IAT being out of sync, divine intervention.
 Alright then.